forcedotcom/packaging/messages/package_version_create.md

 # errorInvalidBuildNumber

 The provided VersionNumber '%s' is invalid.
 Provide an integer value or use the keyword '%s' for the build number.

+# errorNoSubscriberPackageRecord

+No subscriber package was found for seed id: %s

+# errorMoreThanOnePackage2WithSeed

+Only one package in a Dev Hub is allowed per converted from first-generation package, but the following were found:
+%s